RosterElf Logo

 Notification requirements

-How and when to notify the employer.
+How and when to notify the employer of an absence.

 Evidence requirements

-Medical certificates and reasonable evidence.
+Medical certificates, statutory declarations and reasonable evidence.

 Unpaid carer's leave